CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 > This description should be independent of the programming language.
 > Mention, but do not describe, data structures implemented by other modules (such as the new modules you detail below, or any libcs50 data structures you plan to use).

+    grid- stores the grid string, a list of player objects,and goldNuggets.
+It should contain all the information to describe the current game state of nuggets.
+Additionally, it will have methods to send the grid with the correct amount of information to any player and spectator. gridPoint-
+    player-
 ---

 ## XYZ module